snyk/kubernetes-monitor/test/README.md

 This test runs whenever we commit to our `staging` branch, and at the moment may only run once concurrently since it uses the same cluster.

 Run with `npm run test:integration:eks`.

+### AKS ###

+AKS is Azure's Kubernetes platform and helps us ensure we support not only the generic Kubernetes API, but also specifically AKS.

+This test uses an existing Azure account with an existing AKS cluster, and as such has a few more prerequisites:
+- `pip` is used to ensure the `az` CLI is installed and up to date. `az` is then used to generate a `kubeconfig` file to access the AKS cluster, as well as credentials to ACR.
+- AZ environment variables: `AZ_SP_APP_ID`, `AZ_SP_TENANT`, `AZ_SP_PASSWORD`, `AZ_ACR_REGISTRY`, `AZ_SUBSCRIPTION`, `AZ_RESOURCE_NAME`, `AZ_RESOURCE_GROUP` are used to authenticate against the Azure account.
+- `docker` is used to push the Kubernetes-Monitor's image to ACR.

+This test runs whenever we commit to our `staging` branch, and at the moment may only run once concurrently since it uses the same cluster.

+Run with `npm run test:integration:aks:yaml`.

 ### OpenShift 4 ###